 Natural Bridge State Park

 There are many trails that can take you up to the Natural Bridge.
 The most common is the Original Natural Bridge Trail.
 It is a heavily trafficked trail that is 1.2 miles up to the top of the bridge.
-This is the quickest way up so you should be prepared for many wooden and rock stair cases and elevation gain.
-Just before you get to the top of the trail you will have to go through what people call “Fat Man’s Squeeze” or “Fat Mans Misery”.
-There is a skinny walkway between two tall slabs of rock that you must walk through before walking into the bridge, you’ll have to take your backpack off for this!
+This is the quickest way up so you should be prepared for many wooden and rock staircases and elevation gain.
+Just before you get to the top of the trail you will have to go through what people call “Fat Man’s Squeeze” or “Fat Man’s Misery.”
+There is a skinny walkway between two tall slabs of rock that you must walk through before walking into the bridge.

-Bellevue is just ten minutes outside of the popular town of Newport Kentucky.
-A place you should definitely consider visiting when in Bellevue!
-Newport is home to Newport on the Levee which has an aquarium, parks and walking paths along the river, restaurants, mall, shops, and dessert shops.
-One of the most famous stop on the levee is Tom and Chee which was is famous for being on Shark Tank in 2013!
+Bellevue is just ten minutes outside of the popular town of Newport, a place you should definitely consider visiting when in Bellevue!
+Newport is home to Newport on the Levee which has an aquarium, parks, walking paths along the river, restaurants, shops, and dessert shops.
+One of the most famous stops on the levee is Tom and Chee which is famous for being on Shark Tank in 2013!

-Just ten minutes north of Bellevue and Newport is Cincinatti, Ohio.
-A trip to Cincinatti is another option for a side trip from Bellevue.
-There you can visit a zoo, botanical garden, art museums, see William Howard Taft’s former home, Coney Island Park, and much more!
+Just ten minutes north of Bellevue and Newport is Cincinnatti, Ohio.
+A trip to Cincinnati is another option for a side trip from Bellevue.
+There you can visit a zoo, botanical garden, art museums, William Howard Taft’s former home, Coney Island Park, and much more!

-Dive back into the beautiful autumn colored leaves in Daniel Boone National forest!
+Dive back into the beautiful autumn-colored leaves of Daniel Boone National Forest!
 The Courthouse Rock trail is one of the best things to do in fall in Kentucky!
-A common hiking path is the forest is taking the Courthouse Rock trail to Auxier Branch Loop Trail.
-This is a 5.1 mile that is heavily trafficked and gains more than 1,100 feet of elevation.
+A common hiking path in the forest is the Courthouse Rock trail to Auxier Branch Loop Trail.
+This is a 5.1-mile trail that is heavily trafficked and gains more than 1,100 feet of elevation.